afterax

 No. Repayments are taken from your post-tax pay (PAYE) or after the income tax + NIC bill (Self Assessment).
 They don't reduce your taxable income.

-Bands, thresholds and reliefs on this page come directly from the following official sources.
-Tax rates are checked against these references whenever a Budget or in-year change is announced.
+Bands, thresholds and reliefs come from official sources and are checked when a Budget or in-year change is announced.